fredefox/jackknife/README.md

     cabal install

+If you're really opposed to using a build system you can acheive similar effects using ghc directly with appropriate flags:

+    ghc -debug -threaded -rtsopts -with-rtsopts=-N --make app/Jackknife.hs -isrc ghc -debug -threaded -rtsopts -with-rtsopts=-N --make app/MergeSort.hs -isrc

+This will place the executables in the `app` directory.

 The two main executables in this project are `jackknife` and `benchmark`, if you don't want to install them globally on your machine you can use the following commands to execute them locally: